Access Bank Group: In Africa

 In early 2021, Access Bank announced that it had identified eight new African countries for potential expansion, seeking to benefit from a continent-wide free trade agreement.
 The target markets are Morocco, Algeria, Egypt, Côte d'Ivoire, Senegal, Angola, Namibia and Ethiopia, which would extend the international presence of the bank to 18 countries.
 Access Bank is expected to establish offices in some countries and in others, should partner with existing banks and leverage its digital platforms to provide services to clients.

 In January 2024, Access Bank made binding commitments, subject to regulatory approval in Nigeria and Uganda, to acquire 80 percent shareholding in Finance Trust Bank, a Ugandan commercial bank that specializes in lending to women customers and women-led businesses.

-In December 2024, Access Bank Plc. signed binding contracts to acquire 100 percent shareholding Bidvest Bank in South Africa for consideration of US$159 millions (ZAR:2.8 billion).
+In December 2024, Access Bank Plc. signed binding contracts to acquire 100 percent shareholding Bidvest Bank in South Africa for consideration of US$159 million (ZAR:2.8 billion).
 The deal is expected to close by June 2025 and is subject to regulatory approval.